madjugglers/pattern-book/02_three_person_patterns.md

 Read this *two pi on three*.
 This one is a late bloomer, considering how simple it is and how long people have been juggling and moving in groups of three.
 There are three moving jugglers, A, B, and C, and six passing beats for a full cycle: (on count of choice; rows of tables).
 Everyone moves through the figure eight; in contrast to a Turbo or Bruno’s nightmare, there is not a feeder being swapped here; all folks are moving all the time.
 Four count is fun; three count is more fun.
 In any count, it’s pass-one, pass-the other, self.
 Whatever is the base count the pattern has a gap (in this layout, positions 2 and 5) where you can plug in any other juggler or pattern that matches that count (including three other jugglers doing a 2$\pi$/3!).
 Looks like two pies when viewed from above, and it’s 3 jugglers.
 Plus, each circle in the layout is divided into 3, hence the name.
-We invented  2$\pi$/3 in summer 2017 and juggled it a lot then.
+Mike invented  2$\pi$/3 in summer 2017 and we juggled it a lot then.

 ![](./media/twopionthree.png){width=50%}